YouTube Marketing

 • Compare performance across campaigns and double down on what actually drives results.

-At the end of the day, YouTube stats are your marketing GPS.
+At the end of the day, YouTube stats are your marketing navigation system.
 They help you avoid dead ends, find paths that actively avoid noise, and make sure your content works toward building awareness, engagement, and conversions.

 YouTube Usage Statistics

 YouTube is a marketing powerhouse with billions of eyeballs watching, clicking, and engaging daily.
-For brands, staying on top of the latest YouTube stats is your ticket to understanding how audiences behave and how your brand can thrive in 2025.
+For brands, staying on top of the latest YouTube user stats is your ticket to understanding how audiences behave and how your brand can thrive.

-Here are six usage stats that prove just how massive YouTube is, and what they mean for your strategy:
+Here are seven usage stats that prove just how massive YouTube is, and what they mean for your strategy:

 YouTube Usage Statistics

-Users spend an average of 19 minutes on YouTube daily.
+Users spend an average of 49 minutes on YouTube daily (Broadband Search, 2025).

 1. Baby Shark Is the Most Viewed YouTube Video

-With over 14 billion views (yes, billion!), “Baby Shark Dance” is the reigning champion of YouTube.
+With over 16.6 billion views, “Baby Shark Dance” is the reigning champion of YouTube.
 The secret?
 Universal appeal, catchy repetition, and kid-friendly content that keeps people watching again (and again…and again).
 For marketers, this is a reminder that simplicity and shareability will give you viral magic.
 You don’t need flashy production to win big, just content that connects across audiences.

 2. Mr. Beast Is the Most Subscribed to YouTube Channel